nottrobin/robinwinslow.uk/_posts/2013-11-07-how-to-secure-your-site-against-the-nsa.md

 We have [known for a while][se-rsa-length] that 1024-bit RSA keys could feasibly be brute-forced by anyone with enough resources - and many assumed that the U.S security agencies would almost certainly be doing it.
 So for the more paranoid among us, this should be no surprise.

-> “RSA 1024 is entirely too weak to be used anywhere with any confidence in its security,” says Tom Ritter
+> “RSA 1024 is entirely too weak to be used anywhere with any confidence in its security” says Tom Ritter

 However, MIT also claim that these weaker keys are: